damianhakert/damianhakert.github.io/source/handbook/sales/ux-demo/index.html.md

 #### Online IDE [#19953](https://gitlab.com/gitlab-org/gitlab-ce/issues/19953)

+> *Hidden Steps:*
+>
+>* `mkdir velociraptor; cd velociraptor; git init .; cp ~/kubernetes-example/.gitlab-ci.yml .; cp ~/kubernetes-example/.dockerignore .; cd`

 Now as a developer on the team seeing the issue in the sprint view, I decide to pick it up.
 I'll drag it to Doing first and then click through.
 I'll assign the issue to myself to let the team know that it's claimed.

+Now let's get coding!
+Back to the project view, I see that the project is completely empty, but here are some suggestions to get started.
+A project isn't very good without a README, is it?
+Let's go create one.
+Type in some very helpful information...

+> *This is going to be great!*

+Then commit.
+Great, our first change!

-Then let's kick off Koding to write code directly in Koding's sweet online IDE; using the full power of a development environment that happens to be running in the cloud.
+Editing one file at a time through this UI could get a bit tedious.
+How about we kick off Koding to write code directly in Koding's sweet online IDE; using the full power of a development environment that happens to be running in the cloud.

+Here we go, an integrated development environment, running in the cloud.
+It even has a full terminal, so we can run all those CLI tasks a developer needs.

-Since this is a new project, it's a nearly blank repo.
-But of course my fictitious company has boilerplate starter applications I can copy, so I'll start from there.
+Since this is a new project, there's no real code yet.
+But of course my fictitious company has a boilerplate starter application I can copy, so I'll start from there.

+>* `cd velociraptor`
+>* `cp -R ~/kubernetes-example/* .`
+>* `git add .`
+>* `git commit`
+>* `git push origin master`

 And then there's the new idea itself.
+Let's create a new branch.
+I'll just copy the new logo over...

+>* `cp ~/logo.svg public`

-I'll just paste this in to save some time.
-Great, now we're done.
-If I got stuck, I could turn on "Start Collaboration", share the link, and someone else on my team could peer program with me.
+Great, that was pretty simple, but If I get stuck, I can turn on "Start Collaboration", share the link, and someone else on my team could peer program with me.

 #### Review with Koding

-Also, Koding isn't just an IDE.
+Now, Koding isn't just an editor.
 It's a full development environment.
 That means I can run anything from the command line that I would do on my laptop.
 Let's go ahead and run this app we just created.

+>* `npm install`
+>* `npm start`

 We'll install all the required modules.
 Now start up the web server.
-Great, now let's look at the app.
-Pretty exciting, isn't it?
-Even better, any other developer on the team could do the same thing, starting where I left off.
-It can also be used to show the running app to other team members such as product managers that need to review the results without caring about the code itself.
+Great, now go to the IP address of this server and take a look at the app.
+Beautiful, isn't it?

 #### Merge Request

 So everything looks good, let's check in our changes and push them back to GitLab.

+>* `git checkout -b 1-add-new-logo`
+>* `git commit -am "Add new logo"`
+>* `git push origin 1-add-new-logo`

 Now let's switch back to GitLab.
 Here we see it's detected the new branch and offered to create a Merge Request for us, how nice of it.
 Let's go ahead and do that, creating the merge request.
 It knows by the branch name that it closes issue #1 and adds that message automatically.
-Let's add a message and save this.
+Let's save this.

-#### Test with GitLab CI
+#### *Test with GitLab CI*

-There's one more thing we need to do to this project, and that's to configure CI.
+*There's one more thing we need to do to this project, and that's to configure CI.
 Luckily GitLab provides a bunch of templates to get us started.
 Let's pick the one for our language and go ahead and save it to our merge request branch.
-GitLab detects the configuration and starts running CI right away.
-It's kicked off a pipeline of automated processes to build, test, and optionally deploy that change.
+GitLab detects the configuration and starts running CI right away.* It's kicked off a pipeline of automated processes to build, test, and optionally deploy that change.
 Let’s follow the progress.

 #### Test Stage